cor9/chero/README.md

 You can jump directly to positions in the audio file by double clicking in the audio visualisation at the top.
 You can also select beats from that view.

+If you double click on a beat you jump exactly to that beat.

+You can copy and paste beats (even multiple times at once).
+They will get inserted to the left or the right of the current position moving the current position to the last beat of the insertion.
+To insert a pattern repeatedly, select the pattern and the first beat of its repetition and paste it as many times as you want.

+There are also two aligment tools, align equally will spead the selected beats such that their distance is equal.
+Align pattern requires you to select a number of pattern repetitions plus one additional beat.
+Then it will distribute the pattern euqaly adjusting the beats within a pattern to their average positions.
+For example if you have a pattern 123 123 123 123, set repetition to 3 and rest to 2 as you have 3 repetitions of the 123 pattern with two additional beats.
+(The last 123 is not a full pattern, as there is no beat to mark the end of the break after the last 3-beat).

 ### Generating image sequences
 Once you are satisfied with your beat pattern you can generate a sequence of images for the beatmeter animation: